 In short, do no harm.

 Don't use AI to hurt others, incite violence, or break the law.

 This product operates under the RAIL-M license.

 General technology offers the potential for advancement and abuse.
-Ultimately, history is resoundingly clear: from the printing press to computers, limiting general technology only limits humanity's potential.
-Human problems must be solved at the human layer, not the technology layer.
+History is resoundingly clear: from the printing press to smartphones, limiting general technology only limits humanity's potential.
+Society must solve human problems at the human layer, not the technology layer.